What were our most popular posts on car buying in 2016?

 7. Should your new car have adaptive cruise control?

 Most California drivers find that the constantly changing traffic makes traditional cruise control ineffective—when was the last time you drove more than five minutes at a consistent speed on any freeway?
 Enter adaptive cruise which sets a maximum speed and monitors the traffic in front of you to maintain a safe speed based on real-time traffic.
 Read more.

 6. When does a one pay lease make sense?

 Leasing can be an attractive option for many car buyers.
 It offers the advantages of consistently driving a newer vehicle for a lower monthly payment than purchasing the car outright.
 What many people don’t know is that there are often additional benefits if you pay for the entire lease upfront.
 This is called a one pay (or single pay or pre-paid) lease.
 Read more.

-3. Why special ordering a new car can be your best choice
+4. Why special ordering can be your best choice

 We’re a now driven society—between streaming video, overnight shipping and instant downloading, once we’ve decided we want something we expect it to arrive more or less instantaneously.
 Why then, would anyone want to order a car and wait several weeks for it to arrive when they could simply choose an in-stock vehicle at their nearest dealership and drive it home the same day?
 Read more.

 One of the benefits of leasing your vehicle is the flexibility it offers at the end of the lease term.
 As a lessee, you can choose to buy out your current leased vehicle, lease another car (either from the same brand or try something new), or simply return the car and walk away.
 However, the lease end process can be confusing (and potentially expensive).
-There are three areas that current lessees should consider as lease end approaches: Read more.
+Read more.